SeedGNN: Graph Neural Networks for Supervised Seeded Graph Matching: The Proposed Method

 where for each row $\bm{v}=(v_1,...,v_n)\in\mathbb{R}^n$ of input matrix, the softmax function is defined as

-We use softmax instead of sinkhorn \citep{sinkhorn1967concerning} for normalization because sinkhorn not only has a higher computational complexity, but also has the risk of vanishing gradients \citep{zhang2018learning} (Note that the equation \prettyref{eq:normalize-softmax} acts analogously to sinkhorn, but involving computation of only one step instead of many steps).

-Some previously proposed GNN architectures for seedless graph matching denote $Y_l$ as soft-correspondence and propagate it as new-seed like information to the next layer \citep{wang2019learning,fey2020deep}.
-We also use soft-correspondence, but we find that it alone does not work well in seeded graph matching.
-Specifically, when the number of initial seeds is limited, the similarity of fake pairs in the lower layers of GNN may be comparable to that of true pairs.
-As a result, the soft-correspondence would be noisy.
+The similarity matrix $Y_l$ needs ``cleaning" because it contains a lot of ``noisy" information.
+For example, many fake pairs may possess comparable similarity with true pairs (see \prettyref{fig:softcorr} for example).
 Further, there are far more fake pairs than true pairs.
-Therefore, if all of such similarity information were passed to the next stage as soft-correspondence, such misleading information would accumulate and lead to even more matching errors.
-In contrast, the percolation idea from theoretical algorithms passes only new seeds with high confidence to the next stage.
-Thus, to properly implement the percolation process in our SeedGNN, we need to find these high-confidence new seeds.
-More precisely, we utilize the Hungarian matching algorithm \citep{edmonds1972theoretical} to solve a linear assignment problem on $Y_l$ to find an injective mapping between $G_1$ and $G_2$, such that the total similarity of the matched node-pairs is maximized.
-The matching result is denoted by $R_l\in\{0,1\}^{n_1\times n_2}$, where $R_l(i,j)=1$ if the node-pair $(i,j)$ is matched by the Hungarian algorithm and $R_l(i,j)=0$ otherwise.
-Then, we combine the matching result and the similarity information:
+As a result, directly utilizing such misleading information may lead to even more matching errors.
+Inspired by the percolation idea from theoretical algorithms, which passes only new seeds with high confidence levels to the next stage \cite{yartseva2013performance}, we leverage an approach called ``masking" to remove the noisy information and retain the cleaner information in $Y_l$.
+Specifically, we utilize the Hungarian matching algorithm \cite{edmonds1972theoretical} to solve a linear assignment problem on $Y_l$ to find an injective mapping between $\mathcal{G}_1$ and $\mathcal{G}_2$, such that the total similarity of the matched node-pairs is maximized (see \prettyref{fig:hun} for example).
+The matching result is denoted by $R_l\in\{0,1\}^{n_1\times n_2}$, where $R_l(i,j)=1$ if the node-pair $(i,j)$ is matched by the Hungarian algorithm, and $R_l(i,j)=0$ otherwise.
+Then, we filter out the noisy information in $Y_l$ by ``masking":

-where $\circ$ denotes element-wise multiplication.
-The matching information $z_l$ is sent to the next layer.
-As a result, only the reliable and ``clean'' new seeds (identified by $R_l(i,j)=1$) are used in the following percolation process, and the potentially noisy node-pairs are all discarded.

-Combining the results of the convolution module and percolation module, the $(l+1)$-th layer ($l\ge 1$) takes the concatenated representations $s_{l+1}=[m_{l},z_{l}]\in \mathbb{R}^{d_{l+1}}$ as the input.
-We emphasize that this combination creates much flexibility for SeedGNN to learn to use features most effectively.
-For example, each layer can decide whether to compute new seeds right away, or to pass the similarity information to the next layer to extract witness-like information in a larger neighborhood.
-Thus, compared to the theoretical seeded matching algorithms that pre-specify how to use the seeds, our SeedGNN with trainable neural network can extract potentially unknown but more valuable features.